Myanmar's persecuted Rohingya see glimmer of hope in Suu Kyi victory

 But speaking out for the Rohingya would carry a political cost at home.
 The group is widely disliked in Myanmar, where they are seen as illegal immigrants from Bangladesh - including by some in Suu Kyi’s party.
 She risks hemorrhaging support by taking up the cause of the beleaguered minority.

 The NLD also faces a powerful local rival - the Arakan National Party (ANP) - that has been accused of stoking anti-Muslim sentiment and has called for the deportation of Rohingya.
-The ANP won 22 of 29 national level seats in Rakhine and took 22 of the 35 elected seats in the state’s regional assembly, one of the strongest showings by an ethnic party in the election.
+The ANP won most of the 29 national level seats in Rakhine and took decisive control of the state’s regional assembly.

 “We’ll be damned if we do, and we’ll be damned if we don‘t,” said Win Htein, a senior NLD leader, adding that standing up for the Rohingya would give the ANP “ample reason to criticize the NLD”.